 The Bat 3 is a 20-lb class UAV that seems to fit the description.
-These could be used for routine patrol of the Fukushima area at a non-interfering altitude of 1 km or 2 km, or at considerably lower altitude in order to resolve individual reactor sources.
+These could be used for routine patrol of the Fukushima area at a non-interfering altitude of 1 km or 2 km, or at considerably lower altitude in order to resolve individual radiation sources.

 Ultimately, they could be used to patrol populated areas such as Tokyo in order to provide a contamination map that would in large part reassure the public and guide any precautionary measures.
-The aircraft provide "georeferenced imagery" or (presumably) georeferenced counts of nuclear radiation.
-How this would actually be used depends on the database to which it is supplied and the access of authorities to that database.
+The aircraft provide "georeferenced imagery" or (in our case) georeferenced counts of nuclear radiation.
+How this would actually be used depends on the database to which it is supplied and the access of authorities and the public to that database.